ramstorm/midicloro/README.md

 MIDIcloro is controlled from LSDJ via CC (the X command).
 Examples:

 ```
+X32 - Activates velocity mode: all MIDI notes on the current channel will get a low velocity.
+X36 - Increases the velocity.
+X3F - Enables random velocity mode: every note gets a random velocity between the last velocity setting (X36 above) and the configured offset (-40 by default).
+X3D - High velocity, random velocity mode still active.
+X31 - Low velocity, random velocity mode still active.
+X3F - Disables random velocity mode.
+X30 - Disables velocity mode: velocity is not changed by MIDIcloro anymore (velocity from the Gameboy/Arduinoboy is 100 by default).

 X4A - If sent once: sets clock tempo to 150 (offset 70 + value 80 = 150).
 X4A - If sent for e.g. 4 beats in a row (RECOMMENDED): sets clock tempo to 150 the first time and calculates the tempo according to the interval between the messages the following times.